makachanm/nemo/docs/MARKGUIDE.md

 $[bold Hello] New World!
 ```

-When text is contain Nemomark's function syntax string, Nemomark cannot do a corect display of text.
+When text is contain Nemomark's function syntax string, Nemomark cannot display the text correctly.

 To solve problem, you can use "Ignore" syntax.
 ```